spack/spack/lib/spack/docs/basic_usage.rst

 .. command-output:: spack list

 The packages are listed by name in alphabetical order.
+You can also do wildcard searches using ``*``:

+.. command-output:: spack list m*

+.. command-output:: spack list *util*

 ``spack info``